Catlinman/tradrec.com/README.md

-# Traditional Records #
+# Tradrec #

-This repository contains the source code for the official [Traditional Records website](http://tradrec.com).
+This repository contains the source code for the official [Tradrec website](http://tradrec.com).

 ## License ##